tomschewski/experanto/docs/source/concepts/demo_dataset.rst

     # Interpolation showcase using the data_loaders
     for batch_idx, batch_data in enumerate(data_loaders['train']):
-        # batch_data is a dictionary with keys 'screen', 'responses', and 'timestamps'
+        # batch_data is a dictionary with keys 'screen', 'responses'
         screen_data = batch_data['screen']
         responses = batch_data['responses']
-        timestamps = batch_data['timestamps']

         # Print or inspect the batch
         print(f"Batch {batch_idx}:")
         print("Screen Data:", screen_data.shape)
         print("Responses:", responses.shape)
-        print("Timestamps:", timestamps.shape)
         break

 This will output something like: